SymfonyCasts/solid/sfcasts/ocp-tag.md

 # OCP: Autoconfiguration & tagged_iterator

-Coming soon...

-Of course, if you go over and I should try this, it's not going to quite work yet.
-I'll hit submit right here.
-And, um, immediately we see an error can not resolve arguments, citing score.
-Uh, the middle of the error is the most important part cannot auto wire service citing score argument scoring factors of method construct is type into the rate.
+When we went to the "submit" page, we got this gigantic error.
+It's the middle of it that's most relevant:

+> Cannot autowire service `SightingScore`, argument `$scoringFactors` of method
+> `__construct` is type-hinted array.
 You should configure its value explicitly.

-We haven't told Symfony which objects we want to pass to our `SightingScorer`.
+We haven't told Symfony what to pass to the new argument for `SightingScorer`.

-The easiest thing we we can do, the easiest solution is to configure this manually and `config/services.yaml` So down here we will say `App\Service\SightingScorer`.

-Then `arguments:`.
-And then we are going to specifically configure the `$scoringFactors` argument.
-So I'll copy that.
-And then this is going to be set to an array.
-So below this we'll use dashes and here we're going to inject each of those services.
-So at `@App\Scoring\TitleFactor`, then I'm going to copy that, paste it and fix my indentation.
-There.
-We have `DescriptionFactor` and we have `CoordinatesFactor` So that should pass an array, which is what these dashes mean of these three services for your fresh now, yes, the error has gone.
-It did kick us over to the log-in page.
-Let's copy the email above and password hit, sign in and beautiful.
+## Manually Wiring the Argument

+What *do* we want to pass there?
+An array of all of our "scoring factor" services.
+The simplest way to do that is to configure it manually in `config/services.yaml`.
+Down at the bottom, we want to configure the `App\Service\SightingScorer`... we want to control its `arguments:`, specifically this `$scoringFactors` argument.
+Copy that, paste, and this will be an array - I'll use the multi-line syntax.
+Each entry in the array with be one of the scoring factor services.
+So `@App\Scoring\TitleFactor`, copy that, paste... fix the indentation... then pass `DescriptionFactor` and `CoordinatesFactor`.

+This should pass an array with the three services inside.

+Try it again.
+Refresh and... the error is gone.
+It kicked us to the log-in page.
+Copy the email above, enter the password, hit "sign in" and... beautiful!
 The page loads.
 Let's give it a try.

-We'll fill in some details and hit upload.
-And before actually fill this in.
-Actually I can go up here,

-But in some key words in the description that will help with this.
-Okay.

-And all right, something a and beautiful

-Big foot believability score of 10.

-Come on.
-Only a score of 10, four.
-Talk more about OCP on a technical Symfony level.
-There is one other way to inject these services into, um, the score.
-In fact, your services in deciding score, it's called a tagged iterator.
-It's pretty cool.
-And it's really commonly done in the core of Symfony.
-First open up source `Kernel.php`.
-I know we almost never even open up this file.
-Uh, I'm going to go to code generate or command and in the Mac and go to override methods in override one called `build()`.
-Let me see if I can find it.
+Fill in the details of your most recent interaction with Bigfoot.
+Oh, but before I submit this, I'm going to add some keywords to the description that I know our scoring factor is looking for.

+Submit and... it works!
+Ah man, a believability score of only 10!
+I really thought that was Bigfoot.

+## Enabling Autoconfiguration

+Before we talk more about OCP, on a technical, Symfony level, there is one other way to inject these services.
+It's called a "tagged iterator"... and it's a pretty cool idea.
+It's also commonly used in the core of Symfony itself.

+Open up `src/Kernel.php`.
+I know, we almost never open this file.
+Inside, go to Code -> Generate, or Command + N on a Mac, and select Override methods.
+Override one called `build()`... let me find it.
 There it is.

-This is a hook where we can do some extra processing on a container.
-The paramedic is actually empty, but I'll leave the parent call now at the `$container->registerForAutoconfiguration()` pass this `ScoringFactorInterface::class` The name is Reiner face and then `->addTag('scoring.factor)` Thanks to this, any auto configurable services, which is all of our services that implement `ScoringFactorInterface` will automatically be tagged with `scoring.factor`, which is a name I totally just made up this on its own.
-Won't make any real change, but now back in `services.yaml` we can simplify.
-So for scoring the `$scoringFactors` argument, we're going to set this to exclamation point.
-That's a special syntax in YAML, uh, `!tagged_iterator scoring.factor`.
-This says please inject all services that are tagged with `scoring.factor`.
+This is a hook where we can do extra processing on a container while it's being built.
+The parent method is empty... but I'll leave the parent call.
+Add `$container->registerForAutoconfiguration()`, pass this `ScoringFactorInterface::class`, then `->addTag('scoring.factor')`.

+Thanks to this, any autoconfigurable service, which applies to all of *our* code, that implement `ScoringFactorInterface`, will automatically be tagged with `scoring.factor`.
+That `scoring.factor` is a name that I *totally* just made up.

+This line, on its own, won't make any real change.
+But now, back in `services.yaml` we can simplify: set the `$scoringFactors` argument to a special YAML syntax:
+`!tagged_iterator scoring.factor`.

+This says: please inject all services that are tagged with `scoring.factor`.
+So autoconfiguration automatically adds that tag to our services... and this handles passing them in.
 Pretty cool, right?

-The only gotcha is that we need to change the type hint in scoring setting score to be an `iterable`.
-It's not actually going to pass us a real Ray, but it's still going to be something that we can loop over.
-So I'll also change the `iterable` Up here
+The only gotcha is that we need to change the type-hint in `SightingScorer` to be an `iterable`.
+This won't pass us an array... but it *will* still pass us something we can `foreach` over.
+As a bonus, it's a "lazy" iterable: the scoring factor services won't be instantiated until and unless we run the `foreach`.
+Oh, and change the property type to `iterable` also.

-Next, now that we understand the type of changes that OCP wants us to make, let's talk about why we should care or not care about OCP and when we should and shouldn't follow it.
+Next: now that we understand the type of change that OCP wants us to make, let's talk about why we should care - or not care - about OCP and when we should and should not follow it.

-Okay.